What is diabetes mellitus (DM)?

 - Keep your appointments for check-ups with the vet; your vet will want to do regular glucose checks to monitor the success of the therapy

-In conclusion: diabetic cats and dogs require special care and unfortunately will never be cured, but with the right management and monitoring, there is no reason why they can’t live happy, full lives.
+Diabetic dogs and cats require special care and unfortunately will never be cured, but with the right management and monitoring, there is no reason why they can’t live happy, full lives.